 Claremont also has a dedicated and active resident council that meets 11 months of the year on the first Wednesday of the month.
-The Council addresses any concerns and makes suggestions for improvements.
+The council addresses concerns and makes suggestions for improvements.
 Residents who attend represent themselves as well as residents who cannot speak for themselves providing great peer advocacy.
-Council has a goal of keeping Claremont the best place to live that it can be.
+The council's goal is keeping Claremont the best place to live.

 There are several things you can do to ensure that you are providing the best care possible, and that you will be prepared for whatever comes your way:

 Create a care log, a notebook where you keep important paperwork relating to your loved one.

 Plan ahead.
 Discuss legal and financial issues with family members and agree on a plan now, so you don't have to worry about it in the future.
 Issues you want to discuss include:

 - Joint ownership

 Define roles.
 Gather family members who will likely play a role in care giving, and explicitly define everyone's role, what's expected of them.
 Identify appropriate services and resources to assist with family care giving and make necessary arrangements.